Google's Schmidt says talking to glasses can be weird, inappropriate

+MANILA, May 31 The lower house of the Philippine Congress passed a tax reform bill on Wednesday that is crucial to a massive infrastructure push by President Rodrigo Duterte.

-CAMBRIDGE, MASS Google Inc (GOOG.O) Executive Chairman Eric Schmidt has been playing with his company's new combination glasses and mobile computer and said he finds the experience a little weird.
+CAMBRIDGE, MASS, April 25 Google Inc Executive Chairman Eric Schmidt has been playing with his company's new combination glasses and mobile computer and said he finds the experience a little weird.

 Talking out loud to control the Google Glasses via voice recognition is "the weirdest thing," Schmidt said in a talk on Thursday at Harvard University's Kennedy School of Government.